airbnb/native-navigation/docs/installation.md

   pod 'native-navigation', :path => '../node_modules/native-navigation'

   # To use CocoaPods with React Native, you need to add this specific Yoga spec as well
-  pod 'Yoga', :path => '../node_modules/react-native/ReactCommon/yoga/Yoga.podspec'
+  pod 'yoga', :path => '../node_modules/react-native/ReactCommon/yoga/yoga.podspec'

   # You don't necessarily need all of these subspecs, but this would be a typical setup.
   pod 'React', :path => '../node_modules/react-native', :subspecs => [